fourdigits/wagtailreports/README.rst

 Wagtail Reports
 ===============

-Display filtered content on the admin dashboard.
+Wagtail Reports allows to create custom reports.
+The reports are displayed on the admin dashboard.
+Wagtail Reports gives you and your team useful insight on the day-to-day content and content changes.

 Install